 China's new coronavirus cases rise on infections from abroad

-China reported an uptick in new confirmed cases of coronavirus infections, reversing four straight days of declines, driven by infected individuals arriving from abroad.
+China reported an uptick in new confirmed cases of coronavirus infections, reversing four straight days of fewer new cases, driven by infected individuals arriving from abroad.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)